 Financial Settlement

 The settling of current accounts is an important step for any organisation for legal and ethical compliance.
-Outstanding salaries, expense reimbursements, encashment of leave balances, and any outstanding loans or advances should all be addressed.
+Settle all outstanding salaries, expense reimbursements, leave encashment, and loans or advances before the employee’s final departure

 HR Checklist: